-When it comes to redeeming miles for premium cabin travel, I’ve always been sort of obsessed with “maximizing value.”
-Whatever that might mean.
+When it comes to redeeming miles & points for premium cabin travel, I’ve always been sort of obsessed with “maximizing value.”
+Admittedly the definition of that changes over time.

 Back in the day I defined that quite simply: redeeming as few miles as possible for as many hours as possible in top premium cabin products.
-So something like Tokyo to Bangkok to Frankfurt to Los Angeles sounded like heaven.
-After all, why fly direct from Tokyo to Los Angeles when you can travel almost three times the distance going the “long way?”
+Why fly from Los Angeles to Tokyo if you could fly from Los Angeles to Frankfurt to Bangkok to Tokyo, for example? 😉

-But hundreds of flights and millions of flown miles later, my impression of the perfect amount of travel time has changed.
+But hundreds of flights and millions of flown miles later, my impression of the perfect amount of travel time has changed a bit.
+That’s probably largely because I’m older, and I don’t have the travel stamina I once had.

-- Beyond that, the marginal enjoyment diminishes significantly — I’m often full, tired, and maybe a bit hungover.
+- Beyond that, the marginal enjoyment diminishes significantly — you might be full, tired, and a bit hungover, and if you’re anything like me, you might not be a great airplane sleeper

-- There’s more marginal enjoyment to be had with each hour for airlines with cool amenities, like bars, showers, etc. For example, as much as I love Cathay Pacific first class, I’m usually at my seat the whole flight.
-Meanwhile when I flew Qatar Airways A380 first class from Doha to London, I actually spent all but a couple of hours at the bar.
+- There’s more marginal enjoyment to be had with each hour for airlines with cool amenities, like bars, showers, etc.; for example, as much as I love Cathay Pacific first class, you’re pretty much confined to your seat (the horror!) 😉

 With that in mind, I think I’ve figured out my ideal flight lengths.
 In other words, beyond these limits I get very little marginal enjoyment out of flights.
 The perfect first class flight is one where you can both enjoy the experience and arrive well rested… at least in most cases.